AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Or another example.
 Let us have a

-galaxy composed only of stars (let's say there are ~ 10 10 ) moving in a total gravitational field.
+galaxy composed only of stars (let's say there are ~1010) moving in a common gravitational field.
+Imagine

-Imagine that in an imaginary experiment, we changed the
+that in an imaginary experiment, we changed the velocities of all

-velocities of all the stars to move only toward the center, with
+the stars to move only toward the center, whereas this center of galaxy would

-would be possible in theory, because the energy that the energy needed for this is small compared to the total mass ~
+same time.
+This would be possible in principle, because that the energy needed for this is small compared to the total mass ~

 energy of the stars.
 In principle, this can be done so that the